-I am a Lecturer at Simmons College in Boston, MA, and an Affiliate Assistant Professor in the Women’s Studies Program at the University of New Hampshire, Durham.
+I am a Professor of Practice in Digital Humanities at Northeastern University in Boston, MA.
 I hold degrees from the University of New Hampshire at Durham (Ph.D. and M.A., History, 2012), and Simmons College, Boston (M.A.
 History, M.S.
 Archives Management, 2005; B.A.
 History, with Departmental Honors, 2000).
-I am a Fellow of the Royal Historical Society, and I have held fellowships and grants from the Boston Athenaeum, the American Studies Association, the John Hope Franklin Research Center at Duke University, Gilder Lehrman Institute, Mystic Seaport, and Congregational Library.
-I am also a regular contributor to The Junto: a Group Blog in Early American History, Black Perspectives, a co-List Editor for the H-Atlantic network, and I was a contributing historian to the More than a Map(p) project.
-I am the managing editor of The Programming Historian, and am a member of the Executive Committee for the New England Historical Association.
-My research interests include African-American History, race, and religion in the Early Modern British Atlantic World, memory studies, and digital history.
+I am a Fellow of the Royal Historical Society, and I have held fellowships and grants from the Boston Athenaeum, the American Studies Association, the John Hope Franklin Research Center at Duke University, Gilder Lehrman Institute, Mystic Seaport, the Schomburg Center for Research in Black Culture, the Methodist Archives, the Caroliniana Society, and Congregational Library.
+I am also a regular contributor to Black Perspectives, and formerly a regular contributor to The Junto: a Group Blog in Early American History, Black Perspectives, a co-List Editor for the H-Atlantic network, and a contributing historian to the More than a Map(p) project.
+I am also the Global Team Lead of The Programming Historian.
+My research and teaching interests include the Black Atlantic, civil rights, memory studies, digital humanities, and public history.

 My first book, Inventing George Whitefield: Race, Revivalism, and the Making of a Religious Icon was published by the University Press of Mississippi (cloth 2015; pbk 2016).
 I explore Whitefield’s development as a symbol shaped in the complexities of revivalism, the contest over religious toleration, and the conflicting roles of Christianity for enslaved people.
 Evangelical Christianity’s emphasis on “freedom in the eyes of God,” combined with the problems that the rhetoric of the Revolution posed for slavery, also suggested a path to political freedom.
 My analysis of the evolution of Whitefield’s thought on slavery is among the book’s central contributions.
 Another major contribution is my analysis of Whitefield’s afterlife.